felixedel/flirror/README.md

 | Option | Description
 |--------|------------
 | `api_key` | **Required** Your personal OpenWeather API key
 | `language` | **Required** The language in which the results are returned from the API (and thus displayd in flirror).
-For a list of available language codes, please refer to the [OpenWeather multilangual support](https://openweathermap.org/current#multi).
+For a list of available language codes, please refer to the [OpenWeather multilingual support](https://openweathermap.org/current#multi).
 | `city` | **Required** The city to retrieve the weather information for.
 | `temp_unit` | **Required** The unit in which the results are returned from the API (and thus displayed in flirror).